Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Beside her, Xiù nodded fervently.

-"...I…" Julian, like pretty much every big strong man *ever,* didn’t know how to cry tears of gratitude in any graceful way.
+"...I..."
+Julian, like pretty much every big strong man *ever,* didn’t know how to cry tears of gratitude in any graceful way.
 He tried, and failed, to pretend they weren’t there and crushed Al and Xiù in a huge hug.

 "...Okay.
 I’ll go, uh... run some errands, I guess.
 And not dwell."

 "We’ll be here," Al promised.
-He gave them a last squeeze, a kiss apiece, a third kiss for Anna’s cheek, and headed out with… well, if not a spring in his step then at least with a purpose.
+He gave them a last squeeze, a kiss apiece, a third kiss for Anna’s cheek, and headed out with... well, if not a spring in his step then at least with a purpose.

 Xiù took a deep breath once he was gone, then turned and gave Allison a huge smile.